 For the bread dough

-1. Heat the milk until it reaches approximately 32°C. Whisk in the sugar until they are fully dissolved then whisk in the instant yeast.
+1. Start preparing the coconut bread roll by preparing the dough.
+Heat the milk until it reaches approximately 32°C. Whisk in the sugar until they are fully dissolved then whisk in the instant yeast.
 Leave at room temperature until the mixture starts to froth on the top.

 2. Place all the dry ingredients into a stand mixer bowl followed by the yeast mixture, water eggs and unsalted butter.
 Mix over the stand mixer on low speed for 3 minutes until the ingredients come together to a rough dough.

 3. Increase the speed to medium and continue to mix for approximately 8 minutes until it starts to pull away from the side of the bowl.
 Test the dough by pulling out a small ball and between you hands, gently stretch the dough while rotating them.
 If you are able to stretch the dough think enough to see through like a "window, you have developed enough gluten.
 This is call the "window Test".
 If the dough breaks apart when you stretch it, you will need to mix it further.
 Continue to mix for 2 minutes and check again and so forth until you passes the window test.

 4. Transfer the dough onto the work bench then roll it to a smooth ball.
 Lightly grease a bowl large enough for the dough to expand with some oil or oil spray.
 Transfer the dough into the bowl with the seam side underneath.

 5. Cover with a tea towel and leave to bulk ferment at room temperature until it doubles in size.
 This process can take approximately 1 - 2 hours depending on the ambient of your kitchen.